CSchoel/arbitrary-but-fixed/_drafts/why-prime-numbers-for-hashing.md

 All these non-answers serve to show that this is an area where computer scientists tend to be out of their comfort zone, because it involves number theory, i.e. hardcore math.
 I do not think that anyone in the above examples is to blame for not knowing a better answer.
-After all, they are programmers and computer scientists and not mathematicians, but I do question the hubris of giving such shallow answers instead of owning up to the fact that you just do not know.
+After all, they are programmers and computer scientists and not mathematicians, but I do question the lack of curiosity that leads to such shallow answers being given and accepted.
+You cannot learn anything if you do not acknowledge the gaps in your knowledge first.
 Put this way, the answer from *Effective Java* might be the most honest one.

 There *are* also good answers that explain parts of the problem really well: